Results 1 to 10 of 22

 I'm going to print your directions out and stick them in the pot in-case-of-emergency!

 that is the only way to make coffee, i have a corning ware 9 cup , been perking for 20 years.
 I stumbled on to perking while on an ice fishing trip in northern NH, it was great then and is great now!

 02-10-2010, 11:13 PM #9

 I am sitting here having my second cup of freshly ground beans perked in my 6 cup Revereware Percolator.
 This is the fourth time I've used it and the results are great.
 The first pot was weak.
 I did a google search and found instructions (see my post above) and the letting it perk for six minutes was the ticket.

 Then it was a matter of dialing in the proportions of water to coffee and the second pot was decent the third good and this the fourth is delightful.
 That is the good news.
 The bad news is that it takes too long to get up to speed and start perking for me to do it in the morning.
 Maybe I'll change my mind about that but my pour over Mellitta ain't half bad.

 I was wanting to get the 9 cup Reverware and settled for the 6 cup size and that turned out to be serendipitous.
 It is the exact same size pot as my porcelin Mellitta in terms of the volume of coffee and the 9 cupper would have been too large for a single guy and would have taken even longer to perk.
-So if nothing else this is perfect for an afternoon or evening cup or two.“Be kind, for everyone you meet is fighting a hard battle,” attributed to Ian Maclaren, circa1897
+So if nothing else this is perfect for an afternoon or evening cup or two.Be careful how you treat people on your way up, you may meet them again on your way back down.

 Some really like perks, but I prefer Freench press or drip.
 Perks keep recirculating the coffee over itself and I find that makes it bitter, of course that's only my opinion and you know the saying [opinions are like a--holes, every one has one and most of them stink.]